Light

 std::expression on (expr)

-A constraint based on an arbitrary boolean expression.
+A constraint based on an arbitrary expression returning a boolean.

 The expression constraint may be used as in this example to create a custom scalar type: